List of Dinotrux episodes: Season 1 (2015)

 Set in the Mechazoic era of a prehistoric world populated by hybrid dinosaur-construction vehicles called Dinotrux, and hybrid reptile-tools called Reptools, Two best friends, Ty, a Tyrannosaurus Trux, and Revvit, a Reptool, must team up with other inhabitants of the world to defend their community and their work from an evil T-Trux, named D-Structs.
 It's time to 'Trux It Up'.
 The series premiered on August 14, 2015, when the first ten episodes were released.

 Season 2 (2016)

-The adventure continues with Ty, Revvit, and the rest of the Trux as they make new friends, new enemies and face all new challenges.
+The adventures continue with Ty, Revvit, and the rest of the Trux as they make new friends, new enemies and face all new challenges.
 With danger and mystery around every corner, these half-dinosaur, half-truck and all awesome friends will 'Trux It Up' to build a better world.
 13 episodes of the second season were released on Netflix on March 11, 2016.

 Season 3 (2016)

-As the Dinotrux continue make their community bigger and better, new enemies come to challenge Ty, Revvit and the rest of their friends.
-But with bigger builds, new Dinotrux and Reptools soon to follow, these half-dinosaur, half-construction vehicle and all awesome friends are more determined than ever to build their way out of any situation.
+As the Dinotrux continue make their community bigger and better, new villains come to challenge Ty, Revvit and the rest of their friends.
+But with bigger builds, new Dinotrux and Reptools soon to follow, these half-dinosaur, half-construction vehicle and all-awesome friends are more determined than ever to build their way out of any situation.
 16 episodes of the third season were released on Netflix on October 7, 2016.